illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ## Introduction

-Your lab lead will do a little intro to get you accustomed to the lab.
+Your lab TA will do a brief intro to get you accustomed to the lab.

 ## HW0

 You have already been assigned a [HW0](https://goo.gl/forms/hI03FxHOSfdfUGSw1) for this class.
 The lab instructors will go around to make sure that you have made progress on this assignment.
-HW0 is due with the rest of the lab.
+HW0 is due Friday, September 1, at 11:59 PM.
 If you finish the lab early, we recommend sticking around and getting help from the lab assistants.

-Your grade for your lab is part HW0 and part the lab below.
+Your grade for this lab is partly HW0 and partly the assignment below.

 ## Development